 SACRAMENTO, Calif.
-(AP) — California will no longer be the last Western state with a pump-as-you-please approach to groundwater.
+(AP) — California will no longer be the only western state with a pump-as-you-please approach to groundwater.

 Gov. Jerry Brown signed legislation on Tuesday overhauling the state's management of its groundwater supply, bringing it in line with other states that have long regulated their wells.

-Supporters of the legislation say the worst drought in a generation inspired them to rethink property owners' unlimited rights to draw from wells, which has led to sinking land and billions of dollars in damage to aquifers, roads and canals.
+Supporters of the legislation say the worst drought in a generation inspired them to rethink California's pump-as-you-please approach, which has led to sinking land and billions of dollars in damage to aquifers, roads and canals.

 "This is a big deal," Brown said at the signing ceremony in his office.
 "It has been known about for decades that underground water has to be managed in some way."